yugabyte/yugabyte-db/docs/content/latest/faq/product.md

 ## How do the Community Edition and the Enterprise Edition differ from each other?

-[Community Edition](../../quick-start/) is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with tradtional DevOps tools.
+[Community Edition](../../quick-start/) is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with traditional DevOps tools.

 [Enterprise Edition](../../deploy/enterprise-edition/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugaByte DB in mission-critical production environments with one or more regions (across both public cloud and on-premises datacenters).